RepairShopr/react-native-signature-capture/README.md

 Run your project (Cmd+R)

+## Properties
-If you want the signature to generate the captured signature in portait mode set the rotateClockwise property to true If you want the signature to reduce in size and in a square image 400x400 set suare property to true
+1. rotateClockwise - If you want the signature to generate the captured signature in portait mode set the rotateClockwise property to true

+2. square - If you want the signature to reduce in size and in a square image 400x400 set square property to true

 ## Examples